Tishleric/uikitxv2/memory-bank/techContext.md

 - Structured logging format

 ## Constraints & Guardrails
-- No direct imports from SQLAlchemy or sqlite3 in decorators
+- Decorators cannot directly import SQLAlchemy or sqlite3
 - All components inherit from BaseComponent
 - Strict typing throughout the codebase
 - No cyclic imports
 - All public interfaces must be documented
+- Direct imports used instead of namespace imports

 ## Development Environment
 - Python 3.12+ virtual environment